Critical Ising model on random triangulations of the disk: enumeration and local limits: Introduction

 An important point in Theorem~\refp{1}{thm:scaling limit} is that $\mu$, the common drift of $\nseq X$ and $\nseq Y$, is strictly positive so that both $X_n$ and $Y_n$ tend to $+\infty$ when $n\to\infty$.
 Geometrically, it means that under $\Prob\yy$, the peeling process discovers more and more edges on both sides of the interface $\iroot$ and comes back to the boundary only finitely many times.
 This is in contrast with the behavior of the percolation interface on uniform random maps of the half plane (e.g.\ the UIHPT) with the same boundary condition, which comes back to the boundary infinitely often (see \cite{Ang05,AC13}).
 This difference of the interface behaviour is reminiscent to the difference of SLE(3) and SLE(6), which arise respectively as scaling limits of critical Ising and percolation interfaces on regular lattices \cite{CDHKS14,Smi01}.
 In the case of critical face percolation on the UIHPQ, Gwynne and Miller recently proved that the percolation interface converges towards SLE(6) in a LQG (or Brownian) half plane \cite{GM18}.

 Theorem~\refp{2}{thm:scaling limit} says that on time scales $n\ll p$, the process $\nseq X$ under $\Prob\py$ increases with a drift $\mu$ like under $\Prob\yy$.
 However on the time scale $n=O(p)$, the effect of the finiteness of the \+ boundary appears and makes $P_n$ hit zero in finite time.
 Geometrically, the large negative jump of $\nseq P$ corresponds to the first time that the peeling process hits a boundary vertex close to $\rho^\dagger$, swallowing most of the \+ edges on the boundary.
 The random time $\zeta$ should be interpreted as a length: for large $p$, the total length of the interface $\iroot$ under $\Prob\py$ is almost surely finite and roughly $\zeta p$.
 There is a conjectural interpretation of $\zeta$ as the length of the interface in a gluing of a $\sqrt{3}$-Liouville quantum disk with a thick quantum wedge, in which the perimeter of the quantum disk is sampled from the Lévy measure of a stable process.
+See \cite{DMS14}, \cite{AG19} for the definitions and basic properties of the aforementioned objects.
 Whether there is a relationship between the two parts of Theorem~\ref{thm:scaling limit} involved in this interpretation is also an open problem.
 More discussion on this is given in Section~\ref{sec:interface}.

 Notice that in Theorem~\refp{1}{thm:scaling limit}, although the drifts are equal, there is an asymmetry between the fluctuations of the processes $\nseq X$ and $\nseq Y$.
 This is not surprising because they are defined by the peeling process that explores the \emph{leftmost} interface.
 Nevertheless, this asymmetry is \emph{not} related to the fact that we have taken first the limit $q\to\infty$ and then the limit $p\to\infty$.
 In fact, one can check that taking the limit $p\to\infty$ and then $q\to\infty$ yields the same distribution $\Prob\yy$.
 See the discussion on the peeling process along the rightmost interface in Section~\ref{sec:interface}.
 We conjecture that the distribution $\Prob\yy$ actually arises when $p,q\to\infty$ at any relative speed.